What does it cost to sell a home in Seattle? How does one begin to even put a price on it?

 - House Refresh – Do you need to do a light renovation in a kitchen or a bathroom to maximize your profits?
 Spending $5,000 to $10,000 could result in you making an extra $20,000.

 - Repairs – You have to fix what’s broken.
-Sometimes these are small like a leaky faucet.
+Sometimes these are small issues, such as a leaky faucet.
 And other times it can be as big as a sewer or a roof.

 - Paint – $2,000 – $5,000